3DPrintDemon/CanBus_Troubleshooting/README.md

 This command can also be used as a diagnostic tool when the printer is showing a `unable to connect` error if you already have the node's UUID in the system but its not working & you get the red error screens.

 Comment out one UUID in your .cfg files at a time to unassign a node.
 If the node is correctly configured & has a good connection it will now appear in the `Found canbus_uuid` report statement by using the above command.
-If not it wont appear in the return & no unassigned nodes will be visable.
+If not it wont appear in the return & no unassigned nodes will be visible.

 # Using a UUID

-Paste the UUID into the selscted MCU section of your .cfg file, making sure the name is what you want.
+Paste the UUID into the selected MCU section of your .cfg file, making sure the name is what you want.
 Example below.
 ```
 [mcu EBBCan]
 canbus_uuid: 3754cb7564f3